When thinking about a positive customer service experience in the past, what comes to mind?

 You might have even requested a manager, but were met with much of the same resistance.

 In most instances, companies large and small understand that their customers are the lifeblood of their business, so less-than-stellar service is a relatively rare occurrence.

 When it does happen though, it could be related to a lack of training, ineffective management, or simply because someone was having a bad day.
 We’re all human, and sometimes we make mistakes.

 But what happens when a company purposefully uses poor (or downright awful) customer service as a cornerstone of their business model?

-What can you do?
 Getting your bank involved can help.
-In this step-by-step guide, we will show you how to file a dispute with your credit card company and how you can get your hard-earned money back.
+In this step-by-step guide, we will show you how to dispute an unauthorized credit card charge, stop an automatic payment, and how to get your hard-earned money back.